Five Ten Guide Tennie

-At 1 pound 6.6 ounces per pair for the women’s model, the latest version of the Guide Tennie falls about midpack in terms of weight.
+At 1 pound 6.6 ounces per pair for the women’s model, the Guide Tennie falls about mid-pack in terms of weight.
 For a mostly-suede shoe with a burly sole, that’s no small feat.
 My take is that for their weight, the Guide Tennies offer a superb combination of climbing performance and durability.
-For comparison sake, they are more than 2 ounces heavier than the all-around La Sportiva TX3 and a notable 6 ounces lighter than the popular La Sportiva Boulder X. The Guide Tennies are not my first choice for toting up a climb on my harness (check out a shoe the La Sportiva TX2 for that), but in a pinch, they’ll definitely do the job without weighing you down too much.
+For comparison, they are more than 2 ounces heavier than the all-around La Sportiva TX3 and a notable 6 ounces lighter than the popular La Sportiva Boulder X. The Guide Tennies are not my first choice for toting up a climb on my harness (check out a shoe like the La Sportiva TX2 for that), but in a pinch, they’ll definitely do the job without weighing you down too much.

 What We Like